 A room that can be converted into a unit with its own entrance.

 Your home is located within 1/2 Mile from public transit or has room and access for an additional parking space

 Building an ADU can be a daunting task if you are not aware of your city’s zoning guidelines.
 Check the zoning guidelines for building an ADU in LA here.

-How many ADUs are there in Los Angeles?
+How many ADUs are there in Los Angeles as of 2017?